 NDORMS DPhil & MSc by Research

-We welcome over 20 graduate students each year, 6 of whom to the Kennedy Trust Prize Studentships.
+We welcome approximately 20 graduate students each year, 6 of whom to the Kennedy Trust Prize Studentships.
 Our students are supported by a range of different funding streams and programmes.

 1. Medical Sciences Division Doctoral Competition